-Whether it was millers arguing with the proprietors of the canals over routes and water back in the 18th and 19th Centuries, to the lawyers who drafted the Canal Bylaws regarding the operation of locks, to the engineers who developed ingenious water saving side-ponds, everyone associated with the canal and river network has been concerned to avoid a lack of water in the cut.
+Whether it was millers arguing with the proprietors of the canals over routes and water back in the 18th and 19th Centuries, the lawyers who drafted the Canal Bylaws regarding the operation of locks, or the engineers who developed ingenious water saving side-ponds, everyone associated with the canal and river network has been concerned to avoid a lack of water in the cut.

-From the earliest days of “Canal Mania”, the number of boats using the canal increased beyond what had initially been envisaged by many of the canal’s engineers, requiring improvements to be made to cope with demand until commercial traffic reached its terminal decline after the Second World War.
+From the earliest days of 'Canal Mania', the number of boats using the canal increased beyond what had initially been envisaged by many of the canal’s engineers, requiring improvements to be made to cope with demand until commercial traffic reached its terminal decline after the Second World War.
 Examples of water supply improvements include the building of more reservoirs to cope with traffic over the Tring Summit on the Grand Union Canal and the installation of back-pumping at lock flights during the drought of 1934.

-Although we’ve only issued the THRIFT code on the Leeds & Liverpool Canal it’s also worth remembering as good boating practice wherever you are on the network.
+Although we’ve only issued the THRIFT code in the North West it’s also worth remembering as good boating practice wherever you are on the network.

 'Most canals are distressed for want of water, because either they are above the springs, or they are not permitted to derive a supply from mill streams.'